jeffrafter/jeffrafter.github.io/content/blog/express-and-aws/index.md

 export default dotenv
 ```

 This will automatically load a file called `.env` where we can keep local environment variables.
 For now, the only local environment variable we want to set is the `NODE_ENV`.
-Create a file called `.env`:
+Create a file called `.env` in the project root folder:

 ```
 NODE_ENV=development